 Americans who travel to Cuba on an OFAC "General License" need a Tourist Card (aka "visa").
 Tourist Cards are valid for 30 days and can be renewed once in Cuba for an additional 30 days.

-Pro tip: You can purchase your Cuban Tourist Card online in advance if you don't want to wait until the last minute to procure it (JetBlue offers Tourist Cards at the final airport before you depart the United States).
+Pro tip: You can purchase your Cuban Tourist Card online in advance if you don't want to wait until the last minute to procure it.
+This is the safest and cheapest option.

 If you're entering Cuba from the United States, your Tourist Card will be pink (regardless of what country your passport is from).
 If you're entering from outside the US, it will be green, whether you buy it online, from your airline, or by any other method.